pkritiotis/go-outbox/README.md

 This project provides an implementation of the Transactional Outbox Pattern in Go

 # Features
-- Send messages within `sql.Tx` transaction through the Outbox Pattern
+- Send messages within a `sql.Tx` transaction through the Outbox Pattern
 - Optional Maximum attempts limit for a specific message
 - Outbox row locking so that concurrent outbox workers don't process the same records
   - Includes a background worker that cleans record locks after a specified time